 Going Through Customs & Immigration When Returning from Cuba

 When returning to the US, make sure to be truthful that you were in Cuba and you shouldn’t run into any problems.
-Yet if you were doing any vacation-like activities while in Cuba, you may want to consider not disclosing that if pressed by US customs officials.
+Yet if you were doing any vacation-like activities while in Cuba, you may want to consider keeping quiet about that if pressed by US customs officials.
 Again, we’re not condoning that you lie to immigration officers.
 Rather, if asked about the purpose of your trip, we suggest focusing on the cultural aspects you engaged in instead of that day you spent sunbathing on the beach.

 Bringing Back Cuban Rum and Cigars into the US